 Date Event Source 1995 The Boulder Bandshell designated a local landmark.
-The same year it had officially renamed the "Glen Huntington" Bandshell.
+The same year it had officially renamed the Glen Huntington Bandshell.
 City of Boulder Landmark.
 L-95-4 1997 Rehabilitation of the Bandshell completed.
 Rehabilitation and stabilization efforts included replacement of roofing and plywood sheathing, minor repairs to framing and foundations, paint, waterproofing the stage flooring, and removal of cementitious panels due to asbestos.
 Structural Review and Boulder Bandshell Historical Study, 4 2003 to 2008 Trains adjacent to the Bandshell relocated off-site.
 Landmarks Board Memo, 9 2013 to 2015 City of Boulder prepared the Civic Area Master Plan with recommendations to improve civic spaces between 6th Street and 14th Street bordered by Arapahoe Street and Canyon Boulevard to the north and south.
-During this public process community support was documented for improvements to increase activation around the Bandshell and in Central Park.
-City of Boulder correspondence 2014 JVA performed a feasibility study of the Bandshell.
-Research conducted to determine if the Bandshell should be relocated.
-The study determined that relocating the structure would jeopardize its physical integrity.
+During this public process community support called for improvements to increase activation around the Bandshell and in Central Park.
+City of Boulder correspondence 2014 JVA performed feasibility study of the Bandshell.
+Research conducted to determine if the Bandshell should be relocated, determining that relocating the structure would jeopardize its physical integrity.
 JVA Feasibility Study Memo The railroad tracks and fence associated with the trains removed from the Park.
 Google Earth Aerial Imagery, 2013 - 2014 2015 Friends of the Bandshell successfully nominated the Bandshell for the Colorado Preservation Inc. (CPI)'s Endangered Places List due to urgencies associated with proposed moving of the Bandshell and/or removal of seating through the Civic Area planning process.
-City of Boulder correspondence 2019 Sandstone pavering added at the southeast corner of the amphitheater.
-Google Aerial Photography, 2019 2021 Friends of the Bandshell wrote a letter to Boulder Landmarks Board requesting they consider initiating amendment to the existing landmark designation boundary to expand the boundary to include all of Block 13.
-City of Boulder correspondence 2022 Boulder Landmarks Board recommends to amend the designation boundary to include all of Block 13.
-City Council denied the boundary expansion in lieu of considering the Bandshell and Central Park as part of a potential larger historic district.
+City of Boulder correspondence 2019 Sandstone paving added at the southeast corner of the amphitheater.
+Google Aerial Photog- raphy, 2019 2021 Friends of the Bandshell's letter to the Boulder Landmarks Board requests they consider initiating an amendment to the existing landmark designation boundary to expand the boundary to include all of Block 13.
+City of Boulder correspondence 2022 Boulder Landmarks Board recommended amending the designation boundary to include all of Block 13.
+City Council denied the boundary expansion, alternately of considering the Bandshell and Central Park as part of a potential larger historic district.
 City of Boulder correspondence